-*Michael (Mick) Skelly informs me that he only saw Allan using a Marshall amp at this time.
+*Michael (Mick) Skelly reports that he only recalls seeing Allan with a Marshall amp at this time.
 He also adds that the record was recorded in one night, live to tape, with the vocals added the following night.

 "'Igginbottom's Wrench" Analysis: